-1. Communicate effectively both orally and in writing in Standard American English, and interpret, and/or express themselves in, some other form of communication at a basic level, whether from knowledge of a second language or through artistic or symbolic expression.

-- 2. Make and express critical judgments about issues and ideas after accessing, analyzing, and synthesizing relevant information, using technology where appropriate; use creative and critical thinking skills to weigh the relative merits of opposing positions; and apply knowledge of formal systems of reasoning and logical fallacies in arriving at informed opinions. - 3.
-Apply quantitative methods appropriately; analyze reallife situations using numeric, graphical, and symbolic models, and verbally explain these models; and recognize the impact of mathematics on the sciences, society, and everyday life. - 4.
-Analyze the behavior of people from psychological, sociological, philosophical, and anthropological perspectives, and knowledgeably consider the social, political, and economic implications of human interactions in order to make informed personal and social choices. - Support opinions and make decisions based upon a scientific understanding of the physical and natural world, and appropriately apply the scientific method to test ideas, measure and evaluate results, develop models, solve problems, and generate new ideas. - 6.
+- Communicate effectively both orally and in writing in Standard American English, and interpret, and/ or express themselves in, some other form of communication at a basic level, whether from knowledge of a second language or through artistic or symbolic expression. - 2.
+Make and express critical judgments about issues and ideas after accessing, analyzing, and synthesizing relevant information, using technology where appropriate; use creative and critical thinking skills to weigh the relative merits of opposing positions; and apply knowledge of formal systems of reasoning and logical fallacies in arriving at informed opinions. - 3.
+Apply quantitative methods appropriately; analyze real-life situations using numeric, graphical, and symbolic models, and verbally explain these models; and recognize the impact of mathematics on the sciences, society, and everyday life. - 4.
+Analyze the behavior of people from psychological, sociological, philosophical, and anthropological perspectives, and knowledgeably consider the social, political, and economic implications of human interactions in order to make informed personal and social choices. - 5.
+Support opinions and make decisions based upon a scientific understanding of the physical and natural world, and appropriately apply the scientific method to test ideas, measure and evaluate results, develop models, solve problems, and generate new ideas. - 6.
 Demonstrate a sympathetic awareness of the values and beliefs of their own and other cultures; explain the historical dimensions of contemporary affairs and issues; analyze the interactive roles that social, religious, artistic, political, economic, scientific, and technological forces play in society; and engage responsibly in their roles as citizens with issues affecting themselves, their families, their communities, and the world. - 7.
 Demonstrate an aesthetic appreciation of creative and original expression and, making use of natural gifts, acquired knowledge, and the intense discipline of art, engage in creative activities which enrich their quality of life. - 8.
 Make informed decisions based on an understanding of the qualities of a healthful lifestyle, explain the connection between a healthy body and a thoughtful mind, perform group activities cooperatively, and engage in healthful physical activity.

-Course Title Credits
+Course Course Title/Category Credits

 ENG 100 Composition I 3

-HPER 100 Health, Wellness, and Fitness 2
+HPER 100 Wellness, and Fitness 2

-HPER 270 Personal Trainer Certification Prep 3
+HPER 270 Personal Trainer Certification Prep 3 SP 151 Personal and Public Speaking 3

-SP 151 Personal and Public Speaking 3
+5P 151 Personal and Public Speaking 3

-HPER 152, HPER 160, or 1 - 2 HPER 170
+HPER 152, HPER 160, or HPER 170 1-2

+-

-1. HPER 152, HPER 160, or HPER 170: Choose at least two courses (HPER 160 is recommended to be taken in Semester 1 and HPER 152 is recommended to be taken in Semester 2).
+- 1. HPER 270: This course increased from 2 to 3 credits; however, this does not affect the total credits required for the program and all minimum requirements must still be met in order to obtain this certificate. - 2.
+HPER 152, HPER 160, or HPER 170: HPER 160 is recommended to be taken in Semester 1 and HPER 152 is recommended to be taken in Semester 2.